jkenney0501/dbt_superstore_dim_model/README.md

 To enforce constraints, data contracts were used at the consumption layer.
 These are used to ensure the LOB will have some consistency in the data served to their users.
 If the data type is changed, the test will throw an error and the model will not materialize which triggers a review for the dev team.
 This protecst the consumption layer from incosistenices and potential errors or unknown changes that have negative downstream impqacts that no one knows is a problem unitl it becomes a major headache.
 Note: they are combined in the final yml file with the final testing.
 Note: we can also version our contracts whihc is great for downstream testing as to not break things but I have not done that here.

+<a href='https://www.getdbt.com/blog/what-is-data-mesh'>Read more about DataMesh here.</a>

+<a href='https://docs.getdbt.com/docs/collaborate/govern/model-versions'>Read more about model versioning with dbt.</a>

 ```yml
 version: 2